jockep/node-phonetics/README.md

 A library for Nodejs for known phonetic algorithms, written in Typescript and includes typings.

-*Still work in progress, only Soundex and SoundMatch available*
+*Still work in progress, only Soundex and MatchRating algorithms available*